donovanreid1/Foxcorp/readme.md

 /26 has 64 address spaces while /24 has 256 address spaces.

-Second, I was able to build and deploy all of the infrastructure in Terraform up to step 5/6.

-For the last step, I instead used PowerShell to attach the managed identity to the VM and give it contributor access to the storage account. step 5/6

-Technically this is all still infrastructure as code.

-I hope this improvisation does not affect my results.
+I added the role definition and the role assignment to the linux vm.

+The role definition is scoped to the istsolutions storage account and gives contributor access.

+The role assignment is scoped to the linuxvm and assigns the role definition.

 Infrastructure deployment: